microsoftgraph/entra-powershell/module/Entra/docs/New-EntraServiceAppRoleAssignment.md

 This example demonstrates how to assign an app role to a user in Microsoft Entra ID.
 - `ObjectId`:  The ObjectId of the app's service principal.
 - `ResourceId`: The ObjectId of the app's service principal.
 - `Id`: The Id of the app role (defined on the app's service principal) to assign to the user.
-If no app roles have been defined to the resource app, you can use `00000000-0000-0000-0000-000000000000` to indicate that the app is assigned to the user.
+If no app roles are defined to the resource app, you can use `00000000-0000-0000-0000-000000000000` to indicate that the app is assigned to the user.
-- `PrincipalId`: The ObjectId of the user to which you are assigning the app role.
+- `PrincipalId`: The ObjectId of the user to which you're assigning the app role.

 ### Example 3: Assign an app role to a group
 ```powershell